chucktilbury/Kata/README.md

 * Multiple inheritance.
 * Monkey patching.

-This multi-pass compiler accepts Simple source code and outputs C source code.
+This multi-pass compiler accepts Kata source code and outputs C source code.
 The output should be compilable by any modern ANSI C compiler.
 The output is not really intended to be human readable, but the #line directives are used to aid debugging.
 The generated code favors efficiency over readability.
 The goal is that there should be no way for the compiler to output incorrect code.
 All semantic errors are caught before emitting any output, except for the inline functionality.
 No checking or parsing is done on that whatsoever.

 # This repo
 (assuming you know how to use github)